Definitions and Interpretation

 4.8.
 To provide all resident students with a Warden, who is responsible for both welfare and discipline in University accommodation.

 5.1.
 The Landlord reserves the right during the Tenancy Period to move the Tenant to alternative accommodation (which may be in a hotel) only for the purpose of carrying out emergency repairs PROVIDED THAT:

 5.1.1.
 The Tenant is given reasonable notice; and

 5.1.2.
 The Tenant will occupy the alternative accommodation on the terms of the Tenancy Agreement.

 6.0 Sports Membership

 6.1.
-Included in your rent is Edge Club Sports membership, which would cost more than £185 per annum if you were not a resident.
+Included in your rent (except in family accommodation) is Edge Club Sports membership.
 Membership entitles you to use the sports halls, squash courts, climbing wall, all outdoor pitches and to attend all classes free of charge during opening hours.
 It also entitles you to free entrance to the gym and swimming pool between 6.30am and 11.30am and between 2pm and 3.30pm Mondays to Fridays (www.leeds.ac.uk/theedge).
 It does not entitle you to free use of the University's outdoor centres.
 You must comply with the User Terms & Conditions.
 Membership will cease at the end of your accommodation contract.
 No refunds are given.